rom1504/clip-retrieval/README.md

 [DeepSparse](https://github.com/neuralmagic/deepsparse) is an inference runtime for fast sparse model inference on CPUs.
 There is a backend available within clip-retrieval by installing it with `pip install deepsparse-nightly[clip]`, and specifying a `clip_model` with a prepended `"nm:"`, such as [`"nm:neuralmagic/CLIP-ViT-B-32-256x256-DataComp-s34B-b86K-quant-ds"`](https://huggingface.co/neuralmagic/CLIP-ViT-B-32-256x256-DataComp-s34B-b86K-quant-ds) or [`"nm:mgoin/CLIP-ViT-B-32-laion2b_s34b_b79k-ds"`](https://huggingface.co/mgoin/CLIP-ViT-B-32-laion2b_s34b_b79k-ds).

+#### TwelveLabs Marengo Backend

+[Marengo](https://www.twelvelabs.io/) is a video-native multimodal embedding model from TwelveLabs that embeds text and images into the same vector space as the video segments it produces, making it a useful alternative to CLIP when your corpus is video.
+It is served through the TwelveLabs API rather than a local torch model.
+Install the optional dependency with `pip install clip-retrieval[twelvelabs]`, set the `TWELVELABS_API_KEY` environment variable (grab a free key at [twelvelabs.io](https://twelvelabs.io)), and specify a `clip_model` with a prepended `"twelvelabs:"`, such as `"twelvelabs:marengo3.0"`.
+Embeddings are computed via API calls, so no GPU is required on the backend.
+This is fully opt-in and does not affect the default CLIP behavior.

 ### Inference Worker

 If you wish to have more control over how inference is run, you can create and call workers directly using `clip-retrieval inference.worker`